-PA 09_0175

-Item No Assessment Requirement 2020 Comment 2020 Audit Classification KEQPL Response/Action 2023 Status
+PA 09_0175 Item No Assessment Requirement 2020 Comment 2020 Audit Classification KEQPL Response/Action 2023 Status (c) an outline of any management actions taken to address any exceedances."

-address any exceedances ."

 5. COMPLIANCE WITH REGULATORY INSTRUMENTS

 A compliance check of the CoA and EPL conditions as well as management plan review has been completed and is provided in Appendix A. Non-compliances and observations for each component are summarised in Table 3.2.